-Cannabis vendor Daniel Kessel of Bud hub has been arrested by Ocean County Police and charged with several crimes.
+Cannabis vendor and legacy operator Daniel Kessel of Bud Hub has been arrested by Ocean County Police and charged with several crimes.

-While Daniel Kessel was charged with drug distribution charges, they are not as serious as the second-degree money laundering charge.
+While Daniel Kessel was charged with intent to distribute & drug distribution, they are not as serious as the second-degree money laundering charge.
 However, they could not go into much detail.

 The vehicle was impounded only because its driver was incarcerated, and it was not an asset seizure.

 Kessel initially operated the business from his home in a senior community.
 Neighbors complained about the traffic it generated in an otherwise quiet area.

 The Ocean County Prosecutor’s Office Narcotics Strike Force, the Ocean Gate Police Department, the Lacey Township Detective Bureau, and the Toms River Police Department participated in the arrest.

 Neither the State nor the federal government was involved.

 Daniel Kessel has been held in the Ocean County Jail since last Wednesday, October 20th.
 Tomorrow he will be presented before a judge and might be released.